World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 A: Yes – if you have more than one technology.
 Applicants may enter multiple technologies, each with the same team members, as long as each team has a different Team Leader.
 However, judges reserve the right to consider whether the commitment level of the team to a particular submission is affected by the multiple entries.

-Q: Can I enter my technology into more than one category?
+Q: Can I enter my technology into more than one technology category?

 A: No. A given technology may be entered in only one category.
 However, as explained above, the same team members may form a different team with a different technology and enter to compete in a different category, as long as the Team Leader is different for each team.